MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

 ![mrlearning-speech](images/mrlearning-speech/tutorial1-section2-step1-1.png)

 > [!TIP]
-> For a reminder on how to clone and configure MRTK profiles, you can refer to the [How to configure the Mixed Reality Toolkit Profiles (Change Spatial Awareness Display Option)](mrlearning-base-ch2.md#how-to-configure-the-mixed-reality-toolkit-profiles-change-spatial-awareness-display-option) instructions.
+> For a reminder on how to clone and configure MRTK profiles, you can refer to the [Configuring the Mixed Reality Toolkit profiles](mr-learning-base-03.md) instructions.

 ## Configuring the capabilities